jeyum2/XELF.MagicaGN00T/README.md

 * Added `package.json` is contained for Package Manager.

 ### New instructions to Import a `.vox` file
-1. Add `.vox` file into you project folder.
+1. Add `.vox` file into your project folder.
 2. Select it in project window.
 3. In the Import Settings (Scripted Importer Editor) inspector by `VoxelImporter`, select the Settings `VoxImportSettings`. (or create a new `VoxImportSettings`)
 4. Click `Apply` button.
 (If it grayed out, `Reimport` instead)